Trading Battery Kills (April 2026)

 A note on the literature: Some published papers - including a widely cited 2003 study - report geomagnetic effects on equity returns.
 The Observatory’s verdict diverges from these because our tests controlled explicitly for the solar/business-cycle confound (geomagnetic activity and economic volatility share a common driver in the 11-year solar cycle) and applied surrogate significance testing.
 The positive papers did not.
 We are not dismissing that literature; we are reporting what happens when you add those controls.
 The effect disappears.

 Verdict: KILLED.
-The mechanism operates through physical climate systems (cloud cover, temperature, precipitation).
-It does not operate through trader psychology.
 The EM - to - financial pathway is one of the clearest cognitive bias artifacts in the Observatory: humans intuitively reach for a “cosmic forces affect human behaviour” explanation.
 The data consistently refuses it.

 ADAPTIVE RESPONSEHypothesis: Documented declines in wild pollinator populations produce measurable crop yield reductions across insect-pollinated commodity crops.